-The mk3 VR6 oil filter flange has 3 available holes, all filled with OEM sending units.
-The front two sending units are pressure and the rear sending unit is temperature.
-When installing an oil pressure gauge, you will need our 1/8" NPT Oil Pressure Relocation Kit, part #42-008.
-Our kit will allow you to install both the SW 1/8" NPT sender and the OEM oil pressure sender remotely.
-The oil pressure relocation kit should take the place of one of the stock oil pressure senders located in the front two ports of the oil filter flange.
-The stock sender will now be located aside the SW sender 12" away from the oil filter flange where sufficient room exists mk4 12v and 24v VR6 Oil Filter Flanges
+If measuring oil temperature and pressure, you will need an Oil Pressure Relocation kit, part # 42-004.
+Our oil pressure relocation kits have been designed to allow our customers to install both the VDO oil pressure sender and the OEM oil pressure sender remotely.
+The Oil pressure relocation kit will take the place of the stock oil pressure sender, #9 as shown below.
+The stock sender will now be located aside the VDO sender (360-023) 12" away from the oil filter flange where sufficient room exist.

+Late mk4 VR6 Oil Filter Flanges